Caneryy/availproject.github.io/docs/operate/basics.md

 Error: Input("Please specify which chain you want to run, e.g. --chain goldberg")
 ```

 Yikes, an error.
-This is OK, by default our node doesn't know what chain(network) it should connect to so to fix this we will give it one but
-not the one recommend, not yet.
+This is okay; by default, our node doesn't know which chain (network) it should connect to.
+To fix this, we will provide one, but not the recommended one, not yet.

-Instead we are going to run a development network:
+Instead, we are going to run a development network:

 ```bash
 ./data-avail --chain dev